 - The level of seniority of the applicant (i.e. is the applicant in an established position?);

 - The quality of the application (i.e. content and presentation of the application, not perceived ‘value’ of the work).

 How to apply

-The closing dates for applications are midnight GMT on 01 March, 01 June, 01 September and 01 December.
+The closing dates for 2020 applications are midnight GMT on 01 March 2020, 01 June 2020, 01 September 2020 and 01 December 2020.
 Late applications will not be considered.
-If you do not receive acknowledgment of receipt within 48 hours please contact firstname.lastname@example.org.
-Log in to the member area to access the application form and submit an application.
+If you do not receive acknowledgement of receipt within 48 hours please contact firstname.lastname@example.org

 Subject-related enquiries should be addressed to the chair of the Travel Grants sub-committee.